cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 The behavioral interview is the first step in the interview process.
 It consists of a series of questions about your past experiences, why you want this particular role you're applying for, and what you know about the company.
 It is a way for the company to know you better.
-There is not clear way to prepare for this kind of interviews.
+There is no clear way to prepare for this kind of interviews.
 The only thing you can do is to be yourself, in a natural way.

 ## Coding Interview

 The coding interview is usually the second step in the interview process.
 It consists of a series of coding problems  that you need to solve under time constraints.
-Your can find such kind of problems in sites such as [LeetCode](https://leetcode.com/) or [HackerRank](https://www.hackerrank.com/).
+You can find such kinds of problems in sites such as [LeetCode](https://leetcode.com/) or [HackerRank](https://www.hackerrank.com/).
 Some companies do it on-site, while others do it remotely.
 The only way to do well in this kind of interviews is to practice a lot.
 I would recommend solving at least 30 problems before applying for a job.

 I used to participate in [competitive programming](https://en.wikipedia.org/wiki/Competitive_programming) contests [when I was an undergraduate student](../blog/a-starting-guide-to-be-a-good-competitive-programmer.html).
-So, I was familiar with this kind of problems and just need a few weeks of preparation to revive my dormant skills.
+So, I was familiar with this kind of problem and just need a few weeks of preparation to revive my dormant skills.
 Still, I solved around 30 problems before applying for a job.
-If you're not familiar with this kind of problems, you probably need at least one month to prepare yourself.
+If you're not familiar with these kinds of problems, you probably need at least one month to prepare yourself.
-Start with easy problems and then move to problem of medium complexity (I suggest skipping hard problems unless your applying to [FANG companies](https://en.wikipedia.org/wiki/Big_Tech)).
+Start with easy problems and then move to problems of medium complexity (I suggest skipping hard problems unless your applying to [FANG companies](https://en.wikipedia.org/wiki/Big_Tech)).

 > **Q:** Do I need to pay for a particular course to prepare for the coding interview?<br>
 > **A:** No, you don't need to pay for any course because there are plenty of free and good resources available online, and you just need to know which ones are the best.